Assisting individuals in a broad spectrum of legal matters In New Jersey Since 1955

 Special Needs Trusts

-All parents, grandparents and guardians want to protect the futures of their kids, regardless of whether they have special needs.
-For parents, grandparents and guardians of special needs children, this is a trickier road to traverse than for others.
-What many families of individuals with special needs fail to realize is that, if an amount of over $2,000 is left to an individual with special needs in a trust or will, that individual will most often lose any eligibility for government financial assistance programs.
-For parents and guardians looking to leave their special needs child a gift of financial resources in a trust, it is vital to understand the difference between the special needs trust options.
+Many families of individuals with special needs fail to realize that if an amount of over $2,000 is left to an individual with special needs in a trust or will, that individual will most often lose eligibility for government financial assistance programs.
+For parents and guardians looking to leave their special needs child a gift of economic resources in a trust, it is vital to understand the difference between the special needs trust options.

-- Support Trusts: If your dependent is likely going to need to receive assistance from SSI or Medicaid, this is not the trust option for you.
-In a support trust, the trustee makes distributions for the daily necessities of life (clothing, food, education, etc.), but the beneficiary loses his or her eligibility for federal financial assistance.
+- Support Trusts: If your dependent will likely need assistance from SSI or Medicaid, this is not the trust option for you.
+In a support trust, the trustee distributes the daily necessities of life (clothing, food, education, etc.), but the beneficiary loses his or her eligibility for federal financial assistance.

-- Special Needs Trusts: If your dependent is going to need financial assistance from the federal government, there are two types of special needs trusts to investigate.
+- Special Needs Trusts: If your dependent needs federal government financial assistance, there are two types of special needs trusts to investigate.
 With both of these trusts, the trustee manages all resources without the beneficiary losing his or her eligibility for financial assistance.

-- Self-Settled Special Needs Trusts: Similar to the above-mentioned trust, this option uses the child’s assets as the basis for the trust money.
+- Self-Settled Special Needs Trusts: Similar to the trust as mentioned earlier, this option uses the child’s assets as the basis for the trust money.

 Getting Help With Special Needs Planning

 Planning for the continued care of a loved one with special needs is a complicated process.
-To ensure your loved one gets the help he or she is entitled to without losing any needed financial assistance.
+Contact our New Jersey estate planning lawyers to ensure your loved one gets the help he or she is entitled to without losing any financial assistance.